-From 20 March 2021, people around Christchurch and Banks Peninsula have a fresh chance to help decide how many elected members there are, how they're elected, and what communities they represent.
+In 2021, people around Christchurch and Banks Peninsula had a fresh chance to help decide how many elected members there are, how they're elected, and what communities they represent.
+The changes were in place for the 2022 elections.

 At least once every six years, local authorities have to review their representation arrangements to make sure they’re still fair and provide effective representation for communities.